qnarch/TetrisSlinger-docs/tetrislib.rst

    .. rubric:: Methods
    .. py:method:: rotate

-      Rotate the block counterclockwise; that is, increment :py:attr:`rotation_index` with 1.
+      Rotate the shape counterclockwise; that is, increment :py:attr:`rotation_index` with 1.

    .. py:method:: getNextRotation